-Etelle Higonnet is Waxman Strategies’ Campaign and Legal Director, where she focuses on forest conservation in Southeast Asia and Africa, with an emphasis on the palm oil and rubber industries.
+Etelle Higonnet is a Senior Advisor focusing on forest conservation in Southeast Asia and Africa, with an emphasis on the palm oil and rubber industries.

 Prior to coming to Waxman, Etelle worked with Greenpeace Southeast Asia on a broad range of environmental issues including climate, energy, oceans, toxic waste, ecological agriculture, environmental justice, and forest protection.
 As Greenpeace Southeast Asia Regional Research Manager, Etelle conducted or oversaw research for that region.